rosshamish/catanlog/README.md

 v1.0.0:
 - test suite which enforces the syntax
 - decide logged/not-logged for a) dev card types and b) *which* card was stolen in a robber move
-- consolidate buy/build/play actions: issue #1
-- decide to support timestamps-per-action or not: issue #2

 Locations are integer coordinates of tiles, nodes and edges, as defined and computed by module [`hexgrid`](https://github.com/rosshamish/hexgrid).
 Use it!